Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Local Convergence of the IPS

 \section{Local Convergence of the IPS}

 The main goal of this section is to prove the local convergence result of Theorem \ref{LWC:LWC}.
-When the initial data have finite, deterministic and equal unmarked representatives $\nm{G_{n,*}} = \nm{G_*}$, $n \in \N$, $|V_{G}|< \infty$, and the corresponding SDEs in \eqref{mod:infpart} are driven by the same Poisson processes for different $n$, Theorem \ref{LWC:LWC} is essentially a consequence of the continuity condition in Assumption \ref{mod:cont}, which implies pathwise continuity of the dynamics of the SDE \eqref{mod:infpart} with respect to the initial data.
-For more general finite initial data, the proof entails carefully constructed couplings, and when dealing with infinite graphs, it will also involve applications of consistent spatial localization to reduce the analysis to the finite graph case.
-While the localizing maps associated with consistent spatial localization (see Definition \ref{WP:loccons}) only make sense on graphs, rather than their equivalence classes, local convergence results are defined in terms of equivalence classes.
-To bridge this gap, we need to carefully select suitable representatives of equivalence classes, as well as establish correspondences between statements about convergence of equivalence classes and statements about representative graphs.
+First, consider the case when the initial data $\ic{(G_n,\ems^n,\vms^n,\x^n)}, n \in \Nb$, and $\ic{(G,\ems,\vms,\x)}$ are finite and have deterministic and equal unmarked representatives, and thus differ only in their vertex and edge marks and initial states.
+Suppose also that the corresponding SDEs in \eqref{mod:infpart} are coupled so that they are driven by the same Poisson processes for different $n$.
+Then Theorem \ref{LWC:LWC} follows from pathwise continuity of the dynamics of the SDE \eqref{mod:infpart} with respect to the vertex and edge marks of the initial data, which is essentially a consequence of the continuity condition in Assumption \ref{mod:cont}.
+In the more general case when the unmarked graphs need not coincide but each IPS in the sequence and the limit IPS, all still have finite initial data, the proof entails carefully constructed couplings involving graph isomorphism (see Assumption \ref{LWCpf:finconv} and Lemma \ref{LWCpf:nograph} below).
+In the fully general setting, when the limit graph could be infinite, the proof proceeds by first using consistent spatial localization to reduce the analysis to the finite initial data setting and then invoking the finite initial data results.
+While the localizing maps associated with consistent spatial localization (see Definition \ref{WP:loccons}) only make sense on graphs rather than their equivalence classes, local convergence results are defined in terms of equivalence classes.
+To bridge this gap, we need to carefully select suitable representatives of equivalence classes, as well as establish correspondences between statements about the convergence of equivalence classes and statements about representative graphs.
+This necessitates some technicalities related to representative graphs and associated driving noises, which we introduce in Section \ref{subs-coupling}.
+But it is not hard to see from our arguments that if one specializes to the case of convergent graphs whose vertex sets are subsets of a fixed countable set (see the space $\wh{\gs}\sp{\ov{\Pol},\Pol}$ defined in \eqref{LWC:whgs} below), then we can do away with many of these technicalities.

-\ind Section \ref{subs-coupling} defines canonical representatives, with a view to constructing suitable couplings.
-These are then used in Section \ref{subs-pflocconv} to establish a more general almost sure local convergence result in Proposition \ref{LWCpf:LWC}).
-The latter result is used in Section \ref{subs-finalpfLWC} to prove Theorem \ref{LWC:LWC}, and also in Section \ref{GEM} in the proof of the hydrodynamic limit.
+Section \ref{subs-coupling} defines canonical representatives with a view to constructing suitable couplings.
+These are then used in Section \ref{subs-pflocconv} to establish a more general almost sure local convergence result in Proposition \ref{LWCpf:LWC}.
+The latter result is used in Section \ref{subs-finalpfLWC} to prove the local convergence result (Theorem \ref{LWC:LWC}), and also in Section \ref{GEM} in the proof of the hydrodynamic limit (Theorems \ref{GEM:GEMconv} and \ref{GEM:empconv}).